SMARTER: A Data-efficient Framework to Improve Toxicity Detection with Explanation via Self-augmenting Large Language Models: Stage 1: Individual Model Training

 \subsubsection{Experimental Pipeline}

 The experiments follow a two-stage process.
-First, we finetune \textit{T5} and \textit{Llama} under extreme data scarcity by setting $K \in \{16,32,64,128\}$, followed by self-augmentation via DPO to compare classification performance.
-Then, we experiment with significantly more training data with $K=256$ and evaluate KTO alignment against DPO \footnote{Implementation for KTO trainer for \textit{T5} is not available at the time of writing, so we are only able to perform this variant for \textit{Llama}}.
-For comparison, we also finetune both LLMs with the entire available training data to obtain classification lable \textit{without explanation}, denoted \textit{Full} models.
-In addition, we also finetune ModernBERT (large) \cite{warner2024smarter}, a decoder-only model on the full training data and obtain the classification outputs using the same test sets.
+We first finetune \textit{T5} and \textit{Llama} at $K \in \{16,32,64,128\}$ followed by DPO self-augmentation.
+At $K=256$, we compare KTO and DPO alignment.\footnote{KTO trainer for \textit{T5} is unavailable, so we evaluate KTO only for \textit{Llama}.} For comparison, we finetune both LLMs on full training data for classification without explanations (\textit{Full} models), and similarly train ModernBERT (large)~\cite{warner2024smarter} as an additional baseline.

 In addition, we examine 2 partial sampling strategies to circumvent the proportionate growth of self-augmenting synthetic data to label space when K is large .
 In the first, we construct augmented data by selecting 128 and 192 shots of samples uniformly at random from the Baseline's 256-shot pool.
-In the second, instead of $K$-shot sampling, we select $K' * |S| * (|S| -1)$ samples from all possible post-label pairs of the 256-shot Baseline pool (incorrect labels included) to create augmented data, where $K' \in \{128, 192\}$ and $|S|$ is the label space' size.
+In the second, instead of $K$-shot sampling, we select $K' * |S| * (|S| -1)$ samples from all possible post-label pairs of the 256-shot Baseline pool (incorrect labels included) to create augmented data, where $K' \in \{128, 192\}$ and $|S|$ is the label space's size.
 While both approaches should yield identical size of training data for the same $K'$, the first method, denoted \textit{DPO-K}, preserves post-label parity whereas the second method, denoted \textit{DPO-N}, yields higher diversity of post content.

 Experiments are implemented with the HuggingFace library.
 We sample $K=50$ shot on the held out Validation extraction of each dataset to tune hyperparamters, and evaluate on samples from the Test set as shown in \autoref{tab:test_data}.
 Technical details are included in Appendix \ref{apx:implement}.